smartinec/aws-linux-system-tools/README.md

-If ``--metrics`` is given then the script submits CloudWatch metrics with statistics on how frequently the script has run (without failure) and how much it has downloaded (number of requests, bytes and speed).
+If ``--metrics`` is given then the script submits CloudWatch metrics with statistics on how frequently the script has run (without failure) and how much it has downloaded (number of requests, bytes and throughput).